Sunday, September 6, 2020

 Jesus said his words would last forever - would not pass away.
 And his teachings about how we should act in this world were clear.

-And yet, modern Christianity has been bogged down with man-made words and man-made doctrines that muddle Jesus' teachings and message, and often obscure it entirely, making them of no effect and importance.
+But modern Christianity is bogged down with man-made words and man-made doctrines that muddle Jesus' message.

-Today’s Churchmen and theologians speak words Jesus never uttered: "Justification," "Sanctification," "Total Depravity," “Original Sin,” "works-salvation."
-But these words give birth to doctrines that make Jesus' religion a toxic one.
+They speak words Jesus never uttered: "Justification," "Sanctification," "Total Depravity," "works-salvation."
+But these words give birth to doctrines that make Jesus' religion a toxic one - one that is easy, lazy, and pointless.

 Jesus never said that children are born "unable not to sin."
 Instead, Jesus tells the disciples to allow children to come to him, since they represent the purity of God's Kingdom.

 Jesus never even hinted that human beings couldn't perform Good Works from birth.
-Instead, he says we MUST seek to do Good Works - deeds of the heart that serve our neighbors and show them God’s love.
+Instead, he says we MUST seek to do Good Works - deeds of the heart that help our neighbors and show them love.

 Jesus said we are to begin acting NOW to build up God's Kingdom, "on earth as it is in Heaven."
 We aren't to wait for any special signs from God, or to wait at all.

-We are justified, says Jesus, not by our vain words, or our intentions alone, or even by faith alone, but rather by our acts, which are judged only by God (and not by others, or even by ourselves.)
+We are justified, says Jesus, not by our vain words, or our intentions alone, or even by faith alone, but rather by our acts, which are judged only by God.

-Jesus says we become holy only by DOING what is holy, good and righteous.
-Holiness and Righteousness are ACTS we do, not a mere THING we can get by simply claiming Jesus' holiness as our own.
+Jesus says we become holy by DOING what is holy, good and righteous.
+Holiness and Righteousness are ACTS we do, not a mere THING we can get by simply claiming Jesus' holiness as our own, as some teach.

 Jesus calls us to turn the other cheek, to not seek our own advantage, to follow the narrow and difficult path of his religion, and that those who seek to be first will be last.
 Modern preachers, however, often say we must only seek to get our SELVES into Heaven, and that it can be done easily, without effort.